-Chimney stacks

-Repair category 1

-Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Chimney stacks Repair category 2 Notes Some areas of dampness were noted internally and chimney flashings should be checked.
+Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but son be supported to defeat and should be regularly. our inspection but can be vulnerable to defect and should be regularly maintained.